-ALBANY - The Court of Appeals yesterday sanctioned a Manhattan attorney and his client, finding that their "frivolous" motions for leave to appeal and to reargue were meant primarily to delay enforcement in Israel of a \$19.5 million judgment.
-This is precisely the type of misuse of judicial process that

-This is precisely the type of filisuse of judicial process that Part 130 was adopted to curtail, the Court said, imposing separate \$2,500 sanctions on Israeli businessman Henry A. Roth and his attorney, Louis H. Benjamin, formerly of Slotnick &
+ALBANY - The Court of Appeals yesterday sanctioned a Manhattan attorney and his client, finding that their "frivolous" motions for leave to appeal and to reargue were meant primarily to delay enforcement in Israel of a \$19.5 million independ to delay enforcement in Israel of a \$19.5 million judgment.
+This is precisely the type of misuse of judicial process that Part 130 was adopted to curtail, the Court said, imposing separate \$2,500 sanctions on Israeli businessman Henry A. Roth and his attorney, Louis H. Benjamin, formerly of Slotnick & Baker.